AkhilMovva/Inanutshell/README.md

 to run zappa
 $ zappa update dev

-AWS lamda files are also provides in zip
+AWS lamda and Alexa files are also provides in zip